 One of the components of a research plan is deciding who can provide information that is most germane to the research questions and the alternate business decisions.
 This task includes the construction of a sampling plan that will ensure the data collected is representative of the overall target population.

 The processes that are involved in identifying and obtaining a sample are known collectively as the sampling plan.
 A sample unit is the group of potential research participants or respondents from which the sampling frame will be developed and from which the sample will ultimately be selected.

 In quantitative research, the goal is to achieve a representative sample of the target population, and this can best be attained through consideration of sample size, levels of confidence, and confidence intervals.

 Generally speaking, the larger the sample, the more reliable the research findings will be, and typically, the more the findings can be generalized to the target population in a quantitative research project.
-The rule of thumb is that a sample will provide good enough reliability when just less than one percent of the target population participate in a research study.
+The rule of thumb is that a sample will provide good enough reliability when just less than one percent of the target population participates in a research study.
 The caveat is that the sampling procedure must be credible and rigorously executed.

-For quantitative research, a probability sample is drawn from the target population in order to calculate certain statistical considerations.
+For quantitative research, a researcher draws a probability sample from the target population in order to calculate certain statistical considerations.
 The probability sample reveals the confidence levels or confidence limits related to sampling error.

-Probabilistic sampling can be a drain on resources (including time, money, and expertise), but it does allow a market researcher to measure sampling error.
+Probabilistic sampling can be a drain on resources—including time, money, and expertise—but it does allow a market researcher to measure sampling error.
 Non-probability sampling procedures can provide very useful data and, ultimately, market insights.